CubeSkyy/ist-es/README.md

 To see the coverage reports, go to <module name>/target/site/jacoco/index.html.

+# Feedback
+- codeconv is configured for master
+- Not migrated: hotel.ProcessorSubmitBookingMethodTest
+- functionality does not check dates; missing some tests; see solution
+- comments in portuguese

 | Number    | Name             | Email                                          | GitHub Username | Group |
 | --------- | ---------------- | ---------------------------------------------- | --------------- | ----- |